Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalJan.md

 * Apparently Power BI Desktop allows users to efficiently import and combine multiple data files stored in a local folder, such as .csv reports.
 By connecting to a folder as a data source, Power BI can automatically detect and list all files within it.
 Using a sample file as a template, it enables consistent transformations—like removing headers or changing column types—across all files.
 I researched this by looking up a few things online to do this automatically.
 I then tried it myself and it immediately worked without issue!
 The file of the tutorial can be found at: `frontend/powerbi/powerbi-importing-data.md`

+#201 As a student, I want to learn and look into how Hipper analyzed their device data, so that we know how to document it ourselves.

+*

 ## Journal

 ### 5/7/2025